jesperancinha/jeorg-spring-test-drives/spring-5/spring-apps/spring-app-1/Readme.md

 Some oriented to family, some oriented to single life, others to bachelor life, etc.
 In this first app, we will make an application to manage all of this.

+We won't use the JPA repository magic.
+Instead, we'll use direct queries against the database.

 Topics covered:

 ## Sketches